DominikKnabe/MyProjects/README.md

 ## Repository Contents

+### **AirBNB_distributions**
+Analysis of AirBNB distribution comapred to the distribution of POIs in Vienna using Kerneld density estimates, DBSCAN for clustering and convex hulls in Python.

 ### **Animation_Seestadt**
 Visualization of the construction project of Vienna’s Seestadt Aspern.
 The animations were created in **Blender**.